'Asset Finance' - Lloyds Banking Group

 Prior to OldWorld taking the work on, the business had identified finance brokers as the user-type for this product and some exploratory design work had been undertaken.
 The business case evolved, and the focus changed providing a solution for their Asset Finance telephony R.M.'s.
 The product brief then evolved to also include a direct customer-facing self-serve product that would also re-cater to finance brokers.
 Much rationalising and re-thinking of the early financial broker solution was needed.

-This was a high-level and visible project, by nature, with much interest from other teams and the 'higher-ups'.
+This was a high-level and visible project, with much interest from other teams and the 'higher-ups'.
 By printing (A3) journey flows, wireframes and visual designs, and placing these up on walls, we brought visibility to it and encouraged stakeholders and other to come for a walk-through where they were taken through the solution from a user's perspective - whilst explaining the design rational and logic that informed the solution.

 Both user-type solutions tested well with no serious issues and helped tweak the final product.
-The product's design was effective and allowed all user types to dip-in-and-out at their pace, catering to the main user research insight, while the design and interaction patterns established were product-agnostic so could be rolled out beyond asset finance - for all business banking products.
+The product's design was effective and allowed all user types to dip-in-and-out at their pace, catering to the main user research insight.
+While the design and interaction patterns established were product-agnostic so could be rolled out beyond asset finance - for all business banking products.

-This was a personally and professionally satisfying project to produce and a measurable success for the business.
+Overall, this was a personally and professionally satisfying project to produce and a measurable success for the business.

 Our design process always involves the sketching of any solution using pen and paper.
 The process here involved collaborating with the visual designer to try and challenge and/or validate the suggested UX recommendation.
 It also involved liaising with the developers to see if they could envisage front-end or micro-services issues in the UX recommendation to be built around.
 This working practice was mutual and organic - happening as and when, with OldWorld often asked to chip in and help on visual design aspects and development roadblocks.

 The requirements that informed our solution were validated with R.M.'s and B.A.'s to double check that the nuanced details were hard and fast before considerable time and effort went into the design thinking.
-The inhouse testing lab was engaged for user testing with customer users (direct observation and video recording), while colleague users were test with in-person - more guerilla-style.
+The inhouse testing lab was engaged for user testing with customer users (direct observation and video recording), while colleague users were test with in-person - more guerrilla-style.
 These methods helped to surface issues and validate the solution.

 The work was iterative by nature and the development of the project run in Agile.
 OldWorld's UX design work was in advance and independent of this.
 Our work was designed for the 'end-state' and would then be reigned-in for MVP as per the business prerogative.

-This project engagement was defined as being Outside IR35 - 100% contractor control (OldWorld Creative Ltd retained control and direction over work produced, working patterns and work delivery, and was not client-office-based) as per correct contractor practices.
+This project engagement was defined as being Outside IR35 - 100% contractor control (OldWorld Creative Ltd retained control and direction over work produced, working patterns and project delivery, and was not client-office-based) as per correct contractor practices.